Towards a Homotopy Domain Theory

-Now, the problem is to build a topological model, such that the interpretations of $\lambda$-terms $\lambda x.(\lambda y.yx)zv$ and $zv$ are different points, and the proof $p_1$ is a continuous path which connects both points.
+Now, the problem is to build a topological model, such that the interpretations of $\lambda$-terms $(\lambda x.(\lambda y.yx)z)v$ and $zv$ are different points, and the proof $p_1$ is a continuous path which connects both points.
 This will be used to establish when two proofs (two continuous paths) of a $\beta$-equality between different terms (different points) are ``equal" (homotopic).
 Hence, in the example, given an second proof $p_2$ which correspond to finite sequence

 one has that $p_1$ and $p_2$ are two different proofs, so in the model these interpretations should be two different continuous paths.
 But, would these proof interpretations be homotopically equal?
 If in the $\lambda$-calculus we call $\beta$-\textit{homotopy} any homotopy of the model, when are two different $\beta$-homotopies to be declared ``equal"?
 This can be iterated, and by answering these questions, we could define in the $\lambda$-calculus a theory of higher $\beta$-equality, with the help of higher homotopies in the $\lambda$-model.